swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 ##### Initializers with `isolated self`

 For an asynchronous initializer, a hop to the actor's executor will be performed immediately after `self` becomes fully-initialized, in order to ascribe the isolation to `self`.
 Choosing this location for performing the executor hop preserves the concept of `self` being isolated throughout the entire async initializer.
+That is, before any escaping uses of `self` can happen in an initializer, the executor hop has been performed.

 It's important to recognize that an executor hop is a suspension point.
 There are many possible points in an initializer where these suspensions can happen, since there are multiple places where a store to `self` cause it to become initialized.
 Consider this example of `Bob`: